-The University operates a range of partnerships in relation to its taught course provision.
-These include arrangements with employers for the delivery of work-based learning and with other universities for study abroad.
+These partnership include arrangements with employers for the delivery of work-based learning and with other universities for study abroad.
 Visiting lecturers and guest speakers from outside organisations may be used.

-- Validated courses, taught by a partner institution leading to a University award.
+- Validated courses taught by a partner institution leading to a University award.
 Within this category ‘subject networks’ may be developed where a number of partners collaborate to offer the same course.
-Students belong to the partner institution but have the status of Associate Students of the University.
+Students belong to the partner institution and have the status of Associate Students of the University.

-- Franchised courses which are designed by the University and taught by a partner institution.
-Students belong to the University.
+- Franchised courses are designed by the University and taught by a partner institution.
+Students belong to the University as Affiliate Students.
+Students at an Affiliate College abroad are known as Ulster University Overseas Students.
 Staff who teach and assess are accorded Recognised Teacher status.

-- Joint courses, where the University offers a course in conjunction with one or more other institutions, and where typically, students undertake elements of the course at the University and the partner(s).
-(There are usually equal contributions.)
+- Joint courses are offered in conjunction with one or more other institutions, and typically, students undertake elements of the course at the University and the partner(s) in equal contribution.
 Students belong to all institutions.

-- Outcentre provision, where the University uses the premises of another organisation to deliver all or part of the course.
+- Outcentre provision where the University uses the premises of another organisation to deliver all or part of the course.
 In addition the University may also contract with the institution to use its staff to teach or otherwise support delivery.
 (Accredited provision by employers is a sub-set.)
 Students belong to the University.
+Those at an outcentre abroad have the status of Affiliate Students in the sub-category of Ulster University Overseas Students.
 Staff who teach and assess are accorded Recognised Teacher status.

-The University records information on each link in a collaborative courses register which is available here.
+- The University records information on each link in a collaborative courses register.

 For franchised courses, the Faculty Partnership Manager has an oversight role but the Course Director and course committee for the home and partner course maintain close links.